merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 If you are here, when you type `ls` in your terminal and press ENTER, you shouldn't see an output (so that you are in a new, empty directory).

-And similarly, when you run `anvi-self-test -v`, you should be getting an output similar to this:
+And similarly, when you run {% include PROGRAM name="anvi-self-test" %} the following way, you should be getting an output similar to this:

 ```
 anvi-self-test -v